Anarchism in Africa: Morocco

 Anarchism in Morocco has its roots in the federalism practiced by Amazigh communities in pre-colonial Morocco.
 During the Spanish Civil War, Moroccan nationalists formed connections with Spanish anarchists in an attempt to ignite a war of national liberation against Spanish colonialism, but this effort was not successful.
-Despite the brief establishment of an anarchist movement in post-war Morocco, the movement was suppressed by the newly independent government, before finally reemerging in the 21st century.
+Despite the brief establishment of an anarchist movement in post-war Morocco, the movement was suppressed by the newly independent government, before finally re-emerging in the 21st century.

 Mozambique

 From the 1890s, the Kingdom of Portugal began to deport anarchists to jails in Portuguese Mozambique.
 One of these Portuguese anarchist prisoners was the print-worker José Estevam.
 Upon Estevam's release from prison in the early 1900s, he established the Revolutionary League (RL) in Lourenço Marques, which became the first known anarchist organization in the country.
 By the 1920s, an anarcho-syndicalist tendency had developed among Mozambican trade unions, which were allied with the General Confederation of Labour (CGT).
-But the 28 May 1926 coup d'état established a military dictatorship in Portugal, bringing Mozambique under military rule.
-The dictatorship subsequently suppressed the nascent workers' movement in Mozambique, in a process that culminated with the establishment of the Estado Novo.
+Following the 28 May 1926 coup d'état in Portugal, the nascent Mozambican workers' movement was suppressed.

-With the outbreak of the Mozambican War of Independence in 1964, FRELIMO initially emphasized that decentralization of power was one of their most important goals in the guerilla war against the Portuguese Empire.
-But following the Carnation Revolution, which brought independence to the country, the People's Republic of Mozambique was established as a one-party state.
-Increased tensions caused by the heightened levels of centralization and authoritarianism culminated in the Mozambican Civil War, in which the anti-communist RENAMO fought back against the new FRELIMO government, eventually negotiating a peace and bringing about democratization in the country.